-In 1913, Dr. Julius Perlis (1880-1913), an Austrian chess master, died in a mountain climb in the Alps.
+On October 16 1913, Dr. Julius Perlis (1880-1913), an Austrian chess master and lawyer, died in a mountain climb in the Alps.
 During a pleasure trip, he lost his way.
 His cries for help were heard by two tourists, but they failed to find his whereabouts.
 His frozen body was found the next day.
 He died of extreme exposure to low temperatures during a climb in the Austrian Inntaler Alps.
 He had only taken light clothing and fell asleep on a ledge.
 He froze to death. [source: Hartford Courant, Oct 19, 1913, p.
 19]

 In 1914, Eliza Campbell Foot (1851-1914), a lady chess player, was hit by a car and died after leaving the Manhattan Chess Club.
 She was walking across the street when a car turned the corner at high speed, hitting her, and then driving off.
 The hit-and-run driver was never found.
 Foot was President of the Women's Chess Club in New York and was the first American woman chess author.
 She wrote a book on chess puzzles.